Uster Reformed Church: San Andreas church as of 1099–1823

 From the known historical illustrations, the historians Kläui and Gubler tried to derive the architectural history of the former church that may have been built around 1099 AD or before: The Romanesque building was a three-nave, four-bay pillared basilica with a central nave and church tower.
-The nave was much higher than the aisles, so that it had a basilica-analogue row of window above.
+The nave was much higher than the aisles, so it had a basilica-analogue row of window above.
 In 1353 an extension of the northern aisle was carried out to house a chapel (Landenbergerkapelle).
 The reconstruction of 1469–1473 into a pseudo-basilica included increased aisle walls, the single roof truss over the three naves, the reconstruction of the west facade (buttresses, Gothic door and window), larger windows on the north side, and perhaps by analogy on the south side.
 The sacristy was attached to the Landenbergerkapelle, perhaps also the polygonal choir was arisen.
 The choir, including the sacristy, was rebuilt in 1669.
 The historian Paul Kläui leans, in addition to imagery, to the Jahrzeitbuch of 1469–1473, and to the comparable ground plan of the church of Oberwinterthur.
 The building sequence according to Kläui and Gubler therefore assumes that a Romanesque church has influenced significantly the well-known floor plan of the church of 1823, that was broken in that year.